New Orleans Louisiana, USA Travel Guide

 Approach certain discussions with consideration.

-New Orleans is a welcoming and tolerant city.
+New Orleans is an inviting and tolerant city.

 Approach local culture with an open mind.
 Participate respectfully in traditions.
 Your consideration enriches the experience for everyone.